ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/Crossover.md

 ### Server 1

-* Select start, type "cmd" and select the resulting cmd.exe icon, this will will open a command prompt
+* Select start, type `cmd` and select the resulting `cmd.exe` icon, this will will open a Command Prompt
-* In the command prompt, type `ping 10.0.0.24` and press enter
+* In the Command Prompt, type `ping 10.0.0.24` and press enter
-* The command prompt should now display 4 ping responses with each line stating `Reply from 10.0.0.24: bytes=32 time=1ms TTL=128` as below
+* The Command Prompt should now display 4 ping responses with each line stating `Reply from 10.0.0.24: bytes=32 time=1ms TTL=128` as below

 ![Ping1](files/crossover/2012ping.png)